-In 2006, the department evolved into the Department of Law & Criminology, with the introduction of undergraduate schemes in criminology.
+In 2006, the department evolved into the Department of Law & Criminology, with the introduction of undergraduate degrees in criminology.
 It continues to go from strength to strength with a thriving undergraduate and postgraduate community in both disciplines.
+We are Top 5 in the UK for Teaching Quality in Criminology (Good University Guide, The Times and Sunday Times 2024).
 Situated in stunning mid-Wales, overlooking Cardigan Bay, this campus-based Department has everything you need as a university student and more.